Inside: The cutest straw craft, a fun triangle paper garland.

 2. String the straws by holding the straw vertically, and then sliding the string into the top and letting it come out the bottom.
 If the string doesn’t have enough weight to slide through the straw, use the plastic needle to give it weight.

 3. Be creative with this fun straw craft… add the beads wherever desired.
 Or, cut two lengths of string, and string both through one bead, then thread each string through a different straw, then go back to one bead, etc..
 Straws can also be cut into different lengths for visual interest.

 4. To create the triangle garland, cut two lengths of string (one should be about 50% longer).
 String both lengths through one straw.
 Then string one length through one straw, and the other length through two straws.
 Now string both lengths through one straw again.
 That is the first triangle… repeat to make as many as desired.

 5. When the garland is complete, use a bead at each end so that the string can be knotted around the bead… if a bead is not used, the knot will slide into the straw, and the straws will come off the string.

-The straws can be used over and over, in different patterns and color combinations… on the mantel, on a window, on a wall – this repurposed craft is an easy party win!
+This straw craft can be used over and over, in different patterns and color combinations… on the mantel, on a window, on a wall – this repurposed straw craft is an easy party win!

 PS.
 Clothespin party supplies for that other leftover you may have sitting around! ;)